Azure-Samples/ms-identity-dotnet-adfs-to-aad/2-AAD-Migration/2-1-SAML-WebApp/README.md

-# Migrating a .NET MVC application using SAML protocol from ADFS to Azure Active Directory
+# Migrating a .NET MVC application using SAML protocol from AD FS to Azure Active Directory

 ## Scenario

-Here we migrate the provided ASP.NET web application that uses the [SAML](https://docs.microsoft.com/azure/active-directory/develop/single-sign-on-saml-protocol) protocol to authenticate users and integrated with ADFS, to your Azure Active Directory tenant.
+Here we migrate the provided ASP.NET web application that uses the [SAML](https://docs.microsoft.com/azure/active-directory/develop/single-sign-on-saml-protocol) protocol to authenticate users and integrated with AD FS, to your Azure Active Directory tenant.

 ## About the sample

-In the previous [chapter 1-1](https://github.com/Azure-Samples/ms-identity-dotnet-adfs-to-aad/tree/master/1-ADFS-Host/1-1-Setup-SAML-Playground/README.md) we integrated an ASP.NET web application with an ADFS instance.
+In the previous [chapter 1-1](https://github.com/Azure-Samples/ms-identity-dotnet-adfs-to-aad/tree/master/1-ADFS-Host/1-1-Setup-SAML-Playground/README.md) we integrated an ASP.NET web application with an AD FS instance.

 After the migration, this sample will use the `App Federation Metadata Url` from the Azure Active Directory tenant, for authentication.

-### Pre-requisites
+### Prerequisites

 - [Visual Studio](https://aka.ms/vsdownload)
 - .NET Framework 4.7.2